-Te Whanganui-a-Tara (Wellington) is also where you'll find Aotearoa's national museum, Te Papa, known for cutting-edge interactive displays.
-Visit He Tohu to see New Zealand’s founding documents and learn about Wellington's history at the Wellington Museum, Petone Settlers Museum, Cable Car Museum or take a free tour of New Zealand’s Parliament buildings.
+Te Whanganui-a-Tara (Wellington) is also where you'll find Aotearoa's national museum, Te Papa Tongarewa, known for cutting-edge interactive displays.
+Visit He Tohu to see New Zealand’s founding documents and learn about Wellington's history at the Wellington Museum and Cable Car Museum or take a free tour of New Zealand’s Parliament buildings.

 Nature on our doorstep

 Surrounded by hills and a beautiful sparkling harbour, Wellington has a wide range of easily accessible nature.
 Visit Zealandia Te Māra a Tāne the ecosanctuary named by Time magazine in their top 100 places in the world.
 Just a ten-minute drive from the city, Zealandia offers a chance to see and hear native birds in a native bush setting that feels like going back in time.